Achieve the impossible, specifically in anchoring design

 Figure 3: Multiple anchoring into one the wall

-- Anchoring the pipe bridge support on a common foundation – A typical situation caused by wind load, where one column of a truss support is loaded by tension and the other by compression.
+• Multiple anchoring in general (bridge support on a common foundation) – A typical situation caused by wind load, where one column of a truss support is loaded by tension and the other by compression.
 There is a mutual interaction between the concrete cone from the group of tension anchors and the compressive loading from the other column.
 For such a case, Eurocode does not offer a satisfactory analytical solution, not only because it is inherently necessary to reinforce the concrete foundation, so more advanced analysis such as Detail and its 3D CSFM must be used.

 Figure 4: Anchoring of a pipe bridge, designed by FEVIA s.r.o